The College of Architecture and Design’s graduate admissions deadlines, by program, are as follows:

 The portfolio allows reviewers to determine an applicant’s potential for success in a studio-based design curriculum.
 Evidence of creative work is not limited to Architecture, Interior Architecture, or Industrial Design.
 Examples of creative work may include designs, drawings, photographs, paintings, sculpture, writing, or other creative pursuits.
-Please include a brief explanation of work submitted.
+Please include a brief explanation of the work submitted.

 Portfolios must be uploaded as a part of the online application.